KxSystems/docs/docs/learn/tour/tables.md

 There are two ways to work with tables and you can mix them to suit yourself.

-QSLQ queries are very like SQL.
+QSQL queries are very like SQL.
 (Perhaps a little less verbose.)

 ```q
 q)select city,pop from ec2 upsert ec1